markschabacker/markschabacker.github.com/_posts/2013-01-04-agvtool_with_new_projects.md

 [me@mybox ShinyNewApp(master)]$ # begin furious googling for CURRENT_PROJECT_VERSION
 </pre>

-Fortunately, this is an easy fix.
+Fortunately, this is an easy fix:

 1. Open your project in Xcode
 2. Navigate to your project in Xcode's __Project Navigator__ (⌘1)